-59. A person is not qualified for appointment as the auditor of an insurance, reinsurance or ancillary insurance intermediary unless the auditor is registered in accordance with sections 487 to 491 of Part 24 of the Act.
+59. A person is not qualified for appointment as the auditor of an insurance, reinsurance or ancillary insurance intermediary unless the person is a statutory auditor or audit firm approved and registered under Part 24 of the Act.

 Ineligibility on ground of lack of independence.